jonathanschlitt/vscode-extension-open-in-system-terminal/README.md

 # Open in System Terminal

 This extension enables opening files or folders in the default external system terminal instead of using the integrated VSCode terminal.
-It mirrors the functionality of VSCode's 'Open in Integrated Terminal' but utilizes the system's default terminal application.
-To change the default external terminal app, access VSCode Settings by pressing `Cmd+,` (macOS) or `Ctrl+,` (Windows/Linux), navigate to `Features > Terminal`, and modify the 'External: Osx Exec' setting.
+It mirrors the functionality of VSCode's `Open in Integrated Terminal` but utilizes the system's default terminal application.
+To change the default external terminal app, access VSCode Settings by pressing `Cmd+,` (macOS) or `Ctrl+,` (Windows/Linux), navigate to `Features > Terminal`, and modify the `Terminal > External` setting based on your operating system.

 ## Features